In 2026, we’re running one session of the Plan Like a Pro course, starting June 15.

 The curriculum schedule is purposefully designed to keep the workload roughly even.
 It’s best for students to stay on track, but it’s not catastrophic if you are occasionally late — the assignments will remain available to you, and we will review any submitted work while the course is running.

 The course includes three virtual meetings at the beginning, middle, and end of the course, that are opportunities to meet others in your group and to discuss involved topics like gear selection.
-Dates are posted in the curriculum.

 How much does it cost?

-The course costs $175, which is an exceptional price in consideration of the content quality, instructor engagement, and generous perks.
+The course costs $175, which is an exceptional price in consideration of the content quality, instructor engagement, and perks.
 This is a premium product, but we’ve intentionally kept its price accessible.

 This course is an investment in your backpacking future, and it saves you both time and money.
 Learn from experts who have figured it out already; avoid buying gear that doesn’t ultimately suit your needs; and maximize the full potential of every trip.